 Co-sponsors and institutional partners include Columbia’s Center for Teaching and Learning (CTL), the Columbia University Libraries (CUL), the Department of Music, the Dean of the Humanities, the Institut de Recherche en Musicologie (IReMus), the Institut national d’histoire de l’art (INHA), and the Columbia Global Centers | Paris (CGC).
 The project is part of Columbia University Digital Humanities, an initiative of the Columbia University Libraries and the Graduate School of Arts and Sciences.

-The team members in addition to Boynton and Biliet are Lindsay Cook and Alex Gil (Columbia); Xavier Fresquet and Victoria Eyharabide (Sorbonne); Sébastien Biay and Isabelle Marchesin (INHA); and Fabien Guilloux (CNRS).
+The team members in addition to Boynton and Biliet are Lindsay Cook, Alex Gil (Columbia); Xavier Fresquet and Victoria Eyharabide (Sorbonne); Sébastien Biay and Isabelle Marchesin (INHA); and Fabien Guilloux (CNRS).
 The Columbia student participants for 2017 are listed here and the Sorbonne student participants for 2017 are listed here.
 All the student participants for 2017-18 are listed here and those for 2018-19 are listed here.